ahmed-khalil-omrani/lab-4---Warehouse-Product-Sorting/README.md

 # 📌 Sorting Algorithms Exercise: Bubble Sort & Selection Sort

-## 📝 Objective
-In this exercise, you will implement and compare two fundamental sorting algorithms: **Bubble Sort** and **Selection Sort**.
-You will also measure their execution time to understand their efficiency on different dataset sizes.

-## 🏆 Learning Outcomes
-By completing this exercise, you will:
-- Understand the working principles of **Bubble Sort** and **Selection Sort**.
-- Implement sorting algorithms from scratch.
-- Compare the efficiency of sorting algorithms using execution time.
-- Apply sorting concepts to a real-world scenario.

----

 ## 📖 Scenario: Sorting Product Weights
 Imagine you are working for a logistics company that needs to **sort product weights** before shipping them.
 The warehouse receives products with different weights, and it is important to arrange them in **ascending order** before packaging.